A trusty combination that goes well with millet or rice, this colorful dish will satisfy the whole family and fetch compliments at potlucks.

 In a cast iron or sturdy stainless steel pan, heat oil and add the ginger, chana dal and urad dal, preferably in separate parts of the pan until they all start sizzling.
 Stir and when they are sizzling well, add cumin and mustard seeds.
 The mustard seeds should pop, which means the oil needs to be hot.

 Add the pre-cooked vegetables, salt and turmeric.
-Stir and reduce heat to medium (4 or 5 out of 9).
-Continue cooking for 8-10 minutes, stirring every 2 minutes.
+Stir and reduce heat to medium (4 or 5 on a scale of 1- 9).
+Continue cooking for 5-7 minutes, stirring every 2 minutes.
 If you did not pre-cook the vegetables, continue cooking until carrots are just tender and peas are thoroughly cooked.

 Serve with cooked millet or rice.
 On each plate, drizzle with flax oil.